 Figure 4.
 Company expenditure on training for distribution employees in 2017-2021.
-Own study based on the company's source materials.

 The above chart shows the expenditures allocated to employee training.
 Over the five year period, these expenditures increased from year to year.
 Comparing 2017 to 2021, the difference is significant and amounts to almost PLN 30,000.
 In 2017, the company paid PLN 18,452 for training, and in 2021 it paid almost three times as much - nearly PLN 48,500.
 Between these years, expenditures grew by about 10 thousand over a year, namely in 2010 they amounted to almost 25 thousand PLN, in 2011 they amounted to just over 31 thousand PLN, and in 2012 nearly 42 thousand PLN.
 The annual increase in employee training expenditures may be caused by inflation and technological development, and thus the need to increase the knowledge and awareness of employees regarding behaviour in emergency situations.